processone/docs.ejabberd.im/content/admin/configuration/authentication.md

 ## JWT Authentication

 ejabberd supports authentication using JSON Web Token (JWT).
-When enabled, clients send signed tokens instead of passwords, which are checked using a private key specified in the [jwt_key](toplevel.md#jwt_key) option.
+When enabled, clients send signed tokens instead of passwords, which are checked using a public key (for asymmetric algorithms) or secret key (for symmetric algorithms) specified in the [jwt_key](toplevel.md#jwt_key) option.
+JWT payload must look like
-JWT payload must look like this:
+this:

 ``` json
 {